 Baseball can be kind of a boring game in between all the really exciting things that happen.
 There is a lot of time for conversation and with conversation comes jokes.
 Good jokes, dirty jokes and most of all bad jokes will be strewn across Miller Park this year more than Miller Lites.
 You will hear a lot of jokes at the park this year, but almost none of them will be good.
 You have to learn to expect them so that you aren't caught off guard by them.
 You need to be prepared for the polite laugh you are sure to give the co-worker you don't really like that much or the lonely uncle who offered to buy your ticket.
 Luckily for you, we have the inside track on the hottest bad jokes for 2011.
 We can see them coming before the bad joke teller can and we're going to share them with you right here.
 Preparation is the key to success.
 Or something.
-Continue reading »
+Read the rest of this entry »

 I don't give a crap what happens in today's Milwaukee Brewers game.
 I really, really don't.
 After last night's 15-1 loss that saw me:

 Drink warm beer on the drive up.

 Sweat more than I ever have in my entire life during the first two innings.
 Seriously, with the roof and panels closed Miller Park turns into the world's largest sauna.

 Get flaked out on by a date (shut up, female commenters).